nicholascostadev/nicholascostadev/README.md

 ##

-- 🌱 I’m currently learning ReactJS with TypeScript.
+- 🌱 I’m currently learning ReactJS with TypeScript and Java.

 - 🤔 I’m looking for getting better also at the backend.